-3. Do I have to be a gay or bi to attend?
-While our activities are aimed at Queer men, we welcome men of all orientations and masculine identified transgender folks, we welcome men of all orientations who believe they would gain from the weekend.
+6. Do I have to be a gay or bi to attend?
+While our activities are aimed at Queer men, we welcome men of all orientations and masculine identified Transgender folks.
+We welcome men of all orientations who believe they would gain from the weekend.

-4. Do I have to be Pagan to attend?
+7. Do I have to be Pagan to attend?
 No. We welcome all respectful seekers.
 Our activities and workshops are geared toward Pagan and earth-centered religions, and we will be hosting a few Pagan rituals during the weekend.
-If you are okay with this and the topics of the weekend catch your interest, please do join us for the weekend.
+If you are okay with this and if the topics of the weekend catch your interest, please do join us for the weekend.
 Most of us don't bite!
 We are hoping to offer a Paganism 101 workshop for Pagan newbies and for those who attend with their Pagan partners.

-5. I'm a woman and I really resonate with the theme and topic of your retreat.
+8. I'm a woman and I really resonate with the theme and topic of your retreat.
 Can I attend?
 We will not turn anyone away who feels they would gain from the weekend.
-That said, the focus of our weekend is brotherhood and our workshops and activities will be male and masculine focused.
+That said, the focus of our weekend is brotherhood and our workshops and activities will be largely focused on gay and bi men.

-6. Are vegetarian meals an option?
+9. Are vegetarian meals an option?
 Yes.
 One of the retreat planners is vegetarian so this is always a consideration.
 We expect to provide breakfast and dinner, with lunches on your own.
 For those meals we offer there will be vegetarian options.
 If you are vegan, have food allergies, or other diet restrictions, please let us know before the retreat and we will try to accommodate you.